occivink/kakoune-filetree/README.md

 The `filetree-edit` command can be used for opening files, using the fuzzy matching engine of Kakoune.
 The completions are generated using the content of the `*filetree*` buffer: any file in the tree is proposed as a possible completion.
 This command can be used from any context, as long as the `*filetree*` buffer exists.

+The `filetree-goto` command can be used for selecting entries in the filetree, using the same fuzzy completion as with `filetree-edit`.

 The following commands can be used to navigate the files and directories depending on their relationship:
 * `filetree-select-prev-sibling`: select next entry in the same directory as the selected entry (`<a-up>`)
 * `filetree-select-next-sibling`: select previous entry in the same directory as the selected entry (`<a-down>`)
 * `filetree-select-parent-directory`: select parent directory of the selected entry (`<a-left>`)